-We aim to develop student’s skills in many different areas allowing them to develop the skills between years 7- 11.
-We make sure students make progress in their extended writing and the use and understanding of sources, adapting our teaching to allow students of all abilities to make progress and feel confident in the subject.
-The skills the students develop in the lower years are transferable to the later years meaning that when choosing their options at the end of year 8 students are confident they can achieve in the subject.
+Famous politicians, statesmen, lawyers and journalists often have one thing in common; they started their careers learning and loving history at school.
+Their ability to develop arguments, sort through large volumes of evidence to form a judgement or present a case were based on skills started at school.
+We encourage our students to be ambitious in developing these skills right from Year 7 through to Year 11.
+We make sure that students make progress in their extended writing, learning key vocabulary and confidently using and understanding sources.
+We challenge our students to be resilient and to push themselves academically.
+However, we also adapt our teaching to allow students of all abilities to make progress and feel confident in the subject.
+The skills the students develop in the lower years are transferable to the later years meaning that when choosing their options in Year 9, students are confident they can achieve in the subject.

-- Mr Ingham – Teacher of History and Director of group achievement
+- Mr A Ingham – Teacher of History and Assistant Headteacher (Behaviour and Attitudes)

-- Miss Arbuckle – Teacher of History and Tutorial programme leader
+- Miss R Arbuckle – Teacher of History and Tutorial Programme Leader

 - Mr A Mayat – Teacher of History and Assistant Head of Year 8